hashgrem/url-discover/README.md

 ## Usage

-To display basic usage and switches, you can use help tag, by running the following command:
+To display basic usage and switches, you can use help tag (-h or --help), by running the following command:
 ```
 python3 urlDiscover.py -h